 • Places like Waldorf, MD, Annapolis, MD, and Woodbridge, VA

 – A few people feel it expands to include all of the counties mentioned above and further.
-This include areas like Baltimore, MD, Fredericksburg, VA, and almost all the way until Harper’s Ferry, WV.
+This include areas like Baltimore, MD, Fredericksburg, VA, and even places as far out as Harper’s Ferry, WV.

 – A very small number feel that includes all of D.C., Maryland, and Virginia.